This post may contain affiliate links. Please see my disclosure policy for more details.

 To read about a German backpacker’s experience on a two-year working holiday in Australia, including how he found work in construction in Perth and Melbourne, check out the following interview with my travel mate, Michi:

-Cost of Travelling to Australia
+2. Cost of Flights to Australia

 You’re obviously going to encounter some costs just to get to Australia.
 Your flights are going to vary depending on which country you leave from, which airline you use and whether you’ve booked a single, return or round-the-world ticket.